Chouster-KTH/Highlight-Kings/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and and built using React and Node.js.

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`
 ### `npm start`

 Runs the app in the development mode.\